 There’s no denying it.
-Autumn is here, and now it’s time to get our homes ready for Autumn (and Winter!).
+Autumn will be here before we know it and it will soon be time to get our homes ready for Autumn (and thereafter, Winter!).
 For those of you thinking about getting your home ready for Autumn, we’ve put together this handy list to break down what you need to do: